eclarrrk/ericclark.dev/pages/about.md

 ---
 layout: page
 title: About
-headline: About Eric
+headline: >-
+  I'm a Front-End Web Designer and Developer and I think I'm pretty good at building websites
 permalink: /about/
 section: about
 intro_paragraph: >-
-  I'm a Front-End Web Designer and Developer in Lancaster, PA and Digital Director at <a href="https://infantree.com" target="_blank" rel="noopener">Infantree</a>.
+  I am the Digital Director at <a href="https://infantree.com" target="_blank" rel="noopener">Infantree</a> in Lancaster, PA where we make cool websites for cool clients.

-  I have a Bachelor’s Degree in Graphic Design, but almost everything I know about builidng webites is self-taught or learned from talented coworkers.
+  I have a Bachelor’s Degree in Graphic Design, but everything I know about building websites is self-taught or learned from talented coworkers.
 ---
-## Things I do
+## I work at the front of front-end development

-I call myself a Front-End Designer/Developer because it's a familiar term, but it's also extremely broad.

-Here's
+I call myself a Front-End Web Designer and Developer.
+That title probably means something different to each person.
+When describing myself, I use the term to tell people I plan, design, and develop websites.

-### Overall Website Strategy
+### Website Research and Strategy

-Companies often have challenges or objectives they need help figuring out.
-I do my best to understand who the company is, what they're selling, who they're selling to, and how they can better represent themselves and their products or services online.
+Companies have challenges or objectives they need help figuring out—whether they realize it or not.
+I do my best to understand what the company does, what they're selling, and to who they're selling.
+I share observations and provide recommendations of how we could build a site that better represents the company.

-### Research

 ### Information Architecture